marxus/cv/index.md

 ## Amit Marcus (@marxus) CV

----

 ### OneLiner:
-FullStack developer (Python/JS) with a devops orientation for a good neat containerized/serverless apps deployment on the cloud (AWS)
+FullStack developer (Python/JS) with a DevOps orientation for a good neat containerized/serverless app deployment on the cloud (AWS)

----

 ## Skills: